Driver Assistance & the Path of Most Resistance

 Is it working?
 Why did my car just do that?
 (You get the gist)

 Frequency of use matters for learning and comprehension.
 These features have been mostly designed for highway driving because those conditions are easier to master - even though most of our time is spent driving on neighborhood streets or in cities and towns.
-For the most part, consumers need to have a mindset of “trial and error” and a willingness to experiment with these features to really understand what they do and the nuances of how they do it.
-To-date, only Tesla owners will conceive of every potential “use case or edge-case” of a feature and then simulate, record and explain the system’s behaviors and the thresholds of every sensor and maneuver.
+Consumers need to adopt a mindset of “trial and error” and a willingness to experiment with these features to really understand what they do and the nuances of how they do it.
+It is becoming more prevalent for new owners (who are also content creators) to conceive of every potential “use case or edge-case” of a feature and then simulate, record and explain the system’s behaviors on YouTube, TikTok and elsewhere.
 The quantity and detail of Tesla feature behavior videos online is exhaustive, easily found and highly educational.
-Coincidentally, Tesla Autopilot also outperforms all other competitive features in measures of “ease of use”.
+Coincidentally, Tesla Autopilot is preferred by consumers in measures of “ease of use” (versus) Consumer Reports high ratings of Ford BlueCruise and GM Super Cruise.

 I propose that these consumer misunderstandings, wrong assumptions and points of confusion in regards to driver assistance are fundamentally a design problem.
-However, it is a complex problem – one that involves fixing many things - like their functional definition and operation, internal organizational structures, feature marketing, their user interfaces and contexts of use and possibly more.
+The addition of a universal Assist Off button is an admission of an OEM’s failure.
+However, it is a complex problem – one that involves fixing many things - like their functional definition and operation, internal organizational structures, business process modeling, feature marketing, decision making process, the user interface and probably more.
 Industry competition, engineering-driven cultures, population safety and human mental models seem to be at odds.

 That’s Mr. Co-Pilot to You

-From Adaptive Cruise to Auto Cruise to Lane Keep Assist to Active Navigation to Lane Centering to Highway Assist to Speed Limit Assist to Traffic Jam Assist to Drive Pilot to Driver Assistant Plus to ProPilot Assist, despite their similar sounding names, these features do very different things.
+The names may sound similar - Adaptive Cruise, Auto Cruise, Lane Keep Assist, Active Navigation, Lane Centering, Highway Assist, Speed Limit Assist, Traffic Jam Assist, Lane Tracing, Drive Pilot, Driver Assistant Plus, ProPilot Assist, Super Cruise - however, these features do very different things.
 Some slow the vehicle down, some speed it up, some move it over in a lane, some lock it a set distance from the vehicle in front of it or to the center of the lane while others drive the vehicle completely at low speeds.
 Most OEMs are chasing more or less the same features and vehicle behaviors; however, these same features in vehicles of different OEMs have different vehicle behaviors (and) are operated differently by drivers.
 Not to mention that the variations seem to be increasing as OEMs and suppliers strive to satisfy the various “Levels of automation”, which consumer’s don’t understand or care about anyway.

 We seem to be traveling the path of most resistance of getting to a point where it is safe to take a nap when any of these features are activated.